 7. All We Do – Now THIS is probably my favorite song on the album.
 Trey floats over the dark piano and brooding chords in his verses, and though the chorus lacks originality, I can rock with it.
 I give this an A-.
 This is “windows down with the A/C on when it’s about 8:45PM on a Thursday, reading tweets at the red light” music.

 8. Foreign Remix (feat.
 Justin Bieber) – Wow.
-Just when I thought I was through with this piece of shit track, Blockhead Bieber hops on the track and stinks it up on the same disc.
+Just when I thought I was through with this piece of shit track, Blockhead Bieber hops on and stinks it up on the same disc.
 The dopest part of the song is the French girl in the beginning saying something like “the four corners of the world” but I didn’t look the lyrics up to confirm that because Google knows my taste level of searches is higher than that and I’m not about to step out of character just for this review.
 This song goes downhill at the 0:12 mark.

 9. Late Night (feat.
 Juicy J) – I’m not mad at this one, really.
 Mostly because Trey Songz thinks he’s me on this song.
 This is a solid summer jam, produced by Mike WILL Made It.
 However, the “might as well work at Lids the way she give me cap” line from Juicy J knocks this song down a whole letter grade, landing this track at a B-.